 FM is characterized by the presence of multiple tender points and several other symptoms.

-Sleep Problems - Many Many Fibromyalgia patients have an associated sleep disorder which prevents them from getting deep, restful, and restorative sleep.
-Medical researchers have documented specific and distinctive abnormalities in the stage 4 deep sleep of FM patients.
+- Sleep Problems – Many Many Fibromyalgia patients have an associated sleep disorder which prevents them from getting deep, restful, and restorative sleep.
+Medical researchers have documented specific and distinctive abnormalities in stage 4 deep sleep of Fibromyalgia patients.
 During sleep, individuals with FM are constantly interrupted by bursts of awake-like brain activity, limiting the amount of time they spend in deep sleep.

 How is it diagnosed?

-It is estimated that it takes an average of five years for a FM patient to get an accurate diagnosis.
+It is estimated that it takes an average of five years for a Fibromyalgia patient to get an accurate diagnosis.
 Many doctors are still not adequately informed or educated about FM.
-Laboratory tests often prove negative and many FM symptoms overlap with the symptoms of other conditions.
-Another essential point that must be considered is that the presence of other diseases, such as rheumatoid arthritis or lupus, does not rule out a FM diagnosis.
+Laboratory tests often prove negative and many symptoms overlap with the symptoms of other conditions.
+Another essential point that must be considered is that the presence of other diseases, such as rheumatoid arthritis or lupus, does not rule out an Fibromyalgia diagnosis.
 Fibromyalgia is not a diagnosis of exclusion and must be diagnosed by its own characteristic features.

 To receive a diagnosis of FM, the patient must meet the following diagnostic criteria: